CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Experiment

 \subsubsection{Multi-Modality Features}

-In Table \ref{tab:featureacc}, we evaluate the performance of a model trained on various feature combinations.
-When utilizing both visual and audio features, we employ only the visual segment to make predictions for video segments without speech, while the full model is utilized for predicting video segments that include speech.
-We can observe that in general, multi-modality can improve performance.
+In Table \ref{tab:featureacc}, we evaluate the performance of a model trained on different feature combinations.
+When utilizing both visual and audio features, we employ only the visual segment to make predictions for video segments without speech, and the full model is utilized for predicting video segments that include audio and speech.
+We can observe that incorporating multi-modalities can improve the performance.
 To further examine the effect of adding audio features, we evaluate the model on the test subset which consists of data with speech.
-The last two rows in table \ref{tab:featureacc} show that audio features can increase the accuracy by 3.18\% and the average accuracy by 3.47\%, which suggests audio features could add information not contained in visual features.
+The last two rows in Table \ref{tab:featureacc} show that audio features can increase the accuracy by 3.18\% and the average accuracy by 3.47\%, which suggests audio features could add information complementary to visual features.